telerik/ajax-docs/controls/toolbar/radtoolbar-items/working-with-items-at-the-client.md

 ---
 title: Working With Items at the Client
-page_title: Working With Items at the Client | UI for ASP.NET AJAX Documentation
+page_title: Working With Items at the Client | RadToolBar for ASP.NET AJAX Documentation
 description: Working With Items at the Client
 slug: toolbar/radtoolbar-items/working-with-items-at-the-client
 tags: working,with,items,at,the,client